 But don’t expect an easy stroll – this trek is not for the faint of heart!
 You’ll be traversing some seriously challenging terrain, including the French Pass and the Dhampus Pass.
 But the effort is well worth it, as you’ll be rewarded with breathtaking views of the surrounding mountain ranges.

 The trek starts in Beni and takes you through a number of remote villages, such as Dobang, Italian Base Camp, and ultimately, Dhaulagiri Base Camp.
 These villages offer a unique glimpse into the daily lives of the people who call this region home, and you’ll get to experience the local culture up close and personal.

 Kangchenjunga Base Camp is situated at an incredibly high altitude of 5,143 meters, making it one of the loftiest base camps found in Nepal.
 The trek to reach this destination is an incredible journey that takes you through the stunning Kanchenjunga Conservation Area.
 This area is known for being the natural habitat of a variety of endangered species, such as the elusive snow leopard and the adorable red panda.

-Upon reaching the base camp, you’ll be treated to a breathtaking view of the Kangchenjunga mountain range, which is recognized as the third-highest mountain in the world.
+When you reach the base camp, you’ll witness a breathtaking view of the Kangchenjunga mountain range, which holds the recognition of being the third-highest mountain in the world.
 To embark on this incredible trek, you will begin your journey in Taplejung and make your way through a number of charming villages like Yamphudin, Tortong, and Khambachen.
 Along the way, you’ll be able to soak in the rich culture of the locals and witness their daily life, adding to the overall experience.